FC Universitatea Cluj: Stadium

 Ion Moina Stadium, the first football and athletics stadium in Cluj-Napoca, was built between 1908 and 1911 and had a capacity of 1,500.
 The official inauguration in 1911 was a game between a Cluj team and Galatasaray Istanbul.
 It was the first game in Europe for Galatasaray; the Cluj team won 8–1.
 In 1961, new U-shaped stands were built and the capacity of the stadium became 28,000.
 In 2000, most of the stands were declared structurally unsafe for hosting supporters and were closed, leaving the stadium with a capacity of 12–13,000.
 In late 2008, the old "Ion Moina" Stadium was demolished, and building works begun for the Cluj Arena.
 The last official game at the old stadium was played on 22 November 2008; Universitatea drew 0–0 in their Liga II game with Mureșul Deva.

 During the construction works for the new stadium, Universitatea played its home games in the 2008–09 and 2009–10 Liga II seasons at the Clujana Stadium and its home games in the 2010–11 Liga I season at the Cetate Stadium in Alba Iulia, Gloria Stadium in Bistrița and Gaz Metan Stadium in Mediaș.

 On 11 October 2011, the first match at the new Cluj Arena stadium—a friendly between Universitatea and the Russian team Kuban Krasnodar—was played and Kuban won 4–0; the game was also the retirement match for one-club man, Cristinel Pojar who played a few minutes for "U".
 The first official match at the new stadium was played; Universitatea won the Liga I game against FC Brașov 1–0 on 16 October 2011.
+A Court of Accounts audit found that the company operating Cluj Arena had been liable for building tax to Cluj-Napoca Municipality from the venue's 2011 inauguration onward but had not paid it, leaving debts of over 15 million lei by 2016.